Adrian Webster (footballer, born 1951)

-Adrian Webster (born 6 November 1951) is an English retired footballer who played in England, Canada and the United States.
+Adrian Webster (6 November 1951 – 8 November 2023) was an English football player and coach who played in England, Canada and the United States.

+Playing career

-Webster joined Colchester United F.C. as a fourteen - year-old schoolboy, where he also started his senior career, playing at Colchester for three years from 1968–1971.
+Webster joined Colchester United F.C. as a fourteen-year-old schoolboy, where he also started his senior career, playing at Colchester for three years from 1968 to 1971.
 After leaving Colchester he went on to play for Hillingdon F.C.